coder-rakibul/coder-rakibul/README.md

 ![Profile views](https://gpvc.arturio.dev/shikder-md-rakibul-islam)

-I am a professional web developer and software developer.💻 Who is passionate about making error-free websites with 100% client satisfaction.
+<p style="font-size: 15px">I am a professional web developer and software developer.💻 Who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
-Most of the time I work with JavaScript but some technologies I enjoy working with include Python, Go lang as well as PHP.
+Most of the time I work with JavaScript but some technologies I enjoy working with include Python, Go lang as well as PHP. </p>

 :hearts: &emsp;I enjoy programming and sharing knowledge <br/>
 :computer: &emsp;Most used line of code `console.log("hello world")` <br/>